FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th November 2023.md

 Circulated, copy of Statutory Notice dated 14th November, 2023, concerning disposal

-of property at 53 Clare Street, Limerick.---
+of property at 53 Clare Street, Limerick.
+---
 11

 Proposed by Councillor O’Hanlon;